sonicwall/sonicos-automation/README-SNWLID-2025-0001.md

 ### Overview

-The purpose of this script is to automate the temporary workaround/mitigation for [SNWLID-2025-0001](https://psirt.global.sonicwall.com/vuln-detail/SNWLID-2025-0001).
+The purpose of this script is to automate the workaround/mitigation for [SNWLID-2025-0001](https://psirt.global.sonicwall.com/vuln-detail/SNWLID-2025-0001).

 This script can be run against a single target firewall.
 The script will prompt for the management credentials.